 1600 - 1641

-c1600 Two storey building erected opposite the Church of St Lawrence, to become the basis of the Grade II listed building The Abbots House.
+c1600 Two storey building erected opposite the Church of St Lawrence, to become the basis of the Grade II listed building, The Abbots House.
 Surviving early 17th century barn, stables and oasthouse are still to be seen.
-The original buildings may have been the site of the Rectory Manor, a large hall where the Abbots officials would have held their court and other large gatherings.
+The original buildings may have been the site of the Rectory Manor, a large hall where the Abbot's officials would have held their court and other large gatherings.

 The Manor House is built, possibly on the site of an earlier moated house.
-One of (if not the first) the residents of the house was Francis Combe, a wealthy miller from Hemel Hempstead, and his wife Ann Greenhill.
+One of the first, if not the first, residents of the house was Francis Combe, a wealthy miller from Hemel Hempstead, and his wife Ann Greenhill.

 1631 Elizabeth White marries William Greenhill.
 During the next 37 years they are reputed to have had 39 children, with only one set of twins.
 The last son, Thomas Greenhill, was a noted surgeon to Henry Howard, 7th Duke of Norfolk.
 William became secretary to George Monck, 1st Duke of Albermarle, who was a key figure in the restoration of Charles II to the English throne.

-1641 Death of Francis Combe (Combes).
-He and his wife Anne (daughter of Elizabeth and William Greenhill) were residents of the Manor House.
-Francis died without issue and in his will he left his properties in Abbots Langley to the Colleges of Sidney Sussex at Cambridge, and Trinity at Oxford, at which he had been educated - Trinity College had been founded by his maternal great-uncle Sir Thomas Pope.
+1641 Death of Francis Combe (or Combes).
+He and his wife Anne (a daughter of Elizabeth and William Greenhill) were residents of the Manor House.
+Francis died without issue, and in his will left his properties in Abbots Langley to the Colleges of Sidney Sussex at Cambridge, and Trinity at Oxford, where he had been educated - Trinity College had been founded by his maternal great-uncle Sir Thomas Pope.
 He also bequeathed an acre of land immediately adjacent to St Lawrence church, and an income, for the benefit of the education and support of the poor of Abbots Langley.
 Trinity College had been founded by his maternal great-uncle Sir Thomas Pope.

 1700 - 1800

-1720 Serge Hill House, Bedmond: Originally a Queen Anne style house, remodelled in 1811 by Busby, architect of Brighton and Hove.
+1720 Serge Hill House, Bedmond: Originally a Queen Anne style house, remodelled in 1811 by Busby, architect of Brighton and Hove for the Prince Regent.

 Causeway House: A substantial house that took its name from an existing causeway running along the site.
 It was demolished in 1957.